nucleom42/thrive_takehome/README.md

 ## Notes
 - Unit tests and manual testing is available.
 So that can prove correctness in some fashion.
 - Code might be not the cleanest and test coverage only covered base one record assembling case.
-But I hope it brings main idea.
+But I hope it brings some main idea.

 ## THANK YOU!
 ![](https://media.giphy.com/media/JabEe2N1Eoln076wiC/giphy.gif)